Frequently Asked Questions

 Do I have to take courses in Medieval and Renaissance Studies at M-CMRS?

 Not unless you choose to do so, although we do expect you to be interested in the humanities (see below).
-CMRS began with a focus on medieval and renaissance studies, but we now teach all areas of the humanities.
+CMRS began with a focus on medieval and renaissance studies, and although we remain particularly strong in these areas, we now offer courses beyond this chronology.
 Your two tutorial courses can be taken on a wide variety of topics in the humanities.
 Seminar courses on the 19th and 20th centuries are available each semester, and the research paper can be written on a topic down to the 18th century.
 However, please note that you cannot study North American topics due to the availability of such courses at your home institutions.
+Part of studying abroad is about being open and interested in cultural contexts and histories beyond your own, and Oxford is the perfect place to broaden your intellectual horizons.

 Why is this a Humanities Program?

 The humanities are disciplines which explore human expression in all its rich variety: literature, language (both modern and classical), philosophy, history, art, music, theatre.
 These are cultural and intellectual projects with long histories: understanding them is diminished if one assumes that the present is inherently more valuable or interesting.
 Thus our understanding of the humanities encompasses the whole of human history, and in particular a belief that the study of pre-modern societies and cultures is deeply worthwhile.
-Examining human activities and assumptions beyond our immediate environment is especially valuable, especially in the context of study abroad.
+Examining human activities and assumptions beyond our immediate environment is especially valuable, particularly in the context of study abroad.
 This shapes the nature of our program.
 It is possible to choose from a very wide variety of tutorials in the humanities (and some social sciences), covering topics up to the present day.
 However, it is not possible for students at North American institutions to focus on North American topics.
 We welcome students from all majors: there is no expectation that they are majoring in the humanities.
-But having a general interest in arts and culture will help to get most out of the program as a whole.
+However, having a general interest in arts and culture will help to get most out of the program as a whole.
+This was also mean that you will be able to best take advantage of the wonderful resources on offer in Oxford, from world-class museums and galleries, to a wealth of specialised libraries and archives.

-All students will work on at least one pre-modern course.
+All students will work on at least one pre-modern course while they are here.
 The research projects cannot focus on a period later than the eighteenth century, and most seminar offerings are prior to the nineteenth century.
 Our tutorial topics cover the whole world (with the exception of North America); our seminar and research projects focus on Europe, not because we subscribe to any narrative of European pre-eminence, but because we are a study abroad program based in a European city.
 In addition, our lectures, field trips, and other enrichment activities, are designed with these broad interests in mind.

 Can I take Social Science courses at M-CMRS?